KxSystems/docs/docs/wp/rt-tick/index.md

 ### End of day

-At end of day (EOD), the tickerplant sends messages to all its real-time subscribers, telling them to execute their unary end-of-day function called `.u.end`.
+At end of day (EOD), the tickerplant sends messages to all its RTEs, telling them to execute their unary end-of-day function called `.u.end`.
 The tickerplant supplies a date which is typically the previous day’s date.
-When customizing your RTS, define `.u.end` to achieve whatever behavior you deem appropriate at EOD.
+When customizing your RTE, define `.u.end` to achieve whatever behavior you deem appropriate at EOD.
 On the RDB, `.u.end` is defined as follows:

 ```q
 / end of day: save, clear, hdb reload